nicholas-long/environment/zet/20230929145418/README.md

 - [20231003062001](/zet/20231003062001/README.md) fsdb use case - using as a set

 ## implementation
-- [ ] try optimizing ingest to use multiple processes and split work
-  - 2023-10-04 i have been ingesting hash data into fsdb for at least 14 hours, and it has only added about 6 million rows
-- [x] add timestamps before rows and change logic to account for that
-  - [20231003063630](/zet/20231003063630/README.md) adding timestamps to fsdb
-- [ ] search subcommand should accept, process, and use arguments if given instead of letting awk treat them as files
 - basic set of features / subcommands needed for database
   - initialize and set up number of partitions
   - search for one ID or multiple